Enter the total number of parts produced and the total production time into the calculator to determine the cycle time.

 Using the formula we find the cycle time to be 1000/480 = 2.083 min/part.

-A cycle time is the measure of how long it takes to produce a given part.
-For example a part may take 20min to run 10 parts.
+A cycle time is a measure of how long it takes to produce a given part.
+For example, a part may take 20min to run 10 parts.
 The cycle time is then described as 2 min per part.